cjbooms/fabrikt/README.md

-# Fabrikt - Fabricates Kotlin code from OpenApi3 specifications
+# Fabrikt /ˈfa-brikt/ - Kotlin code from OpenApi3 specifications

+This library was built to take advantage of the complex modeling features available in OpenApi3.
+It generates null-safe Kotlin models with advanced support for features suchs as: enumerations, sealed classes, `@JsonSubTypes` polymorphic models, maps of maps.

+The team that built this tool initially contributed to the Kotkin code generation ability in [OpenApiTools](https://github.com/OpenAPITools/openapi-generator), but reached the limits of what could be achieved with template-based generation.
+This library levarages the rich OpenApi3 model provided by [KaiZen-OpenApi-Parser](https://github.com/RepreZen/KaiZen-OpenApi-Parser) and uses [Kotlin Poet](https://square.github.io/kotlinpoet/) to programatically construct Kotlin classes for maximum flexability.

-Generates Kotlin code from OpenApi3 specifications, ensuring code matches API contracts.
-This library was built at [Zalando Tech](https://opensource.zalando.com/) and is battle-tested in production there.
+It was built at [Zalando Tech](https://opensource.zalando.com/) and is battle-tested in production there.
 It is particulary well suited to API's built according to Zalando's [REST API guidelines](https://opensource.zalando.com/restful-api-guidelines/).
 It is [available on Maven Central](https://search.maven.org/artifact/com.cjbooms/fabrikt) at the following coordinates:

 ```
 <dependency>